boucadair/udp-ipfix/draft-ietf-opsawg-tsvwg-udp-ipfix.md

 ~~~~
 {: #ex-udp title="An Example of udpOptions with EOL and APC Options" artwork-align="center"}

 Let us now consider a UDP Flow in which both SAFE and UNSAFE Experimental options are observed.
-Let us also consider that the observed SAFE Experimental options have ExIDs set to 0x9858 and 0xE2D4, and UNSAFE Experimental options have ExIDs set to 0xC3D9 and 0x9858.
 If udpOptions IE is exported for this Flow, then that IE will have bits in positions 127 (EXP) and 254 (UEXP) set to 1 ({{ex-udp-shared}}).
 This example does not make any assumption about the presence of other UDP options.

 ~~~~
 MSB                                                     LSB